Growli

 Epipremnum aureum 'Neon'

 Neon pothos is a cultivar of devil's ivy with vivid chartreuse-yellow leaves and no variegation.
 The colour glows in low to medium light, making it a popular shelf trailer.
-Mildly toxic to pets.
+Toxic to cats and dogs.

 Silver pothos